Salt Water Salt Water — How Salt Water Pool Chlorinators Work - Complete Guide

 Most residential systems produce 0.5-2.0 pounds of chlorine per day depending on cell size and output settings.
 A typical 40,000-gallon pool requires about 1 pound of chlorine daily during peak season.
 Start with 50% output and adjust based on free chlorine test results.

 Test free chlorine levels twice weekly using a Taylor K-2006 test kit.
-Target 1-3 PPM free chlorine, adjusting the chlorinator output as needed.
+Target free chlorine at 4-8 ppm for a stabilized outdoor pool with CYA 70-80, adjusting the chlorinator output as needed.
 Remember that chlorine demand increases with higher temperatures, heavy rain, and increased bather loads.

 Maintenance Requirements